 If you are injured on the job because of a hazard on someone else’s property, other than the property of your employer, then you can probably pursue a premises liability claim at the same time as your workers’ compensation claim.
 This may involve filing a claim with the homeowner’s insurance policy or the insurance policy of the business who was responsible for the property.
 When you are injured on someone else’s property, you will want to take photos of the hazard and the injuries, get the contact and insurance information of the property owner, and contact an attorney right away.

 It is wise to contact a personal injury and experienced workers’ compensation attorney in Atlanta, GA whenever you have sustained any kind of injury on the job that is also a personal injury claim.
 You will want to work with an attorney who has experience with both types of claims and knows how to ensure that you get the full amount of benefits and compensation that you are owed.
-Contact the Bader Law Firm to schedule a free consultation, and bring with you any evidence that you have collected.
+Contact Bader Scott Injury Lawyers to schedule a free consultation, and bring with you any evidence that you have collected.
 We will work hard to ensure that no stone is left unturned when it comes to recovering fair compensation for your losses.